tylertitsworth/5th-age-srd/Classes/Druid.md

 Daily

-**Effect:** You summon an archer stirge (B 197, 15 hp) or cobbler stirge (20 hp), according to the summoning rules on page XX.
+**Effect:** You summon an archer stirge (B 197, 15 hp) or cobbler stirge (20 hp).
 The stirge remains until the end of the battle, or until it is reduced to zero hit points.
 It has the stats listed in its creature entry, except reduced hit points and no nastier specials.

 | Higher Level | Effect |
 | --- | --- |